 In partnership with Wintec Saddles

-Whether hacking makes up a small part of your horse’s exercise routine or hack is your sole reason for riding, it’s still important that he works correctly when outside of the school.
-That said, does he have to be working on a contact or in an outline the whole time when out and about?
+Whether hacking a horse makes up a small part of your equine’s exercise routine or exploring the countryside is your sole reason for riding, it’s still important that they work correctly when outside of the school.
+That said, do they have to be working on a contact or in an outline the whole time when out and about?

 “I always like to encourage an amount of it,” answers BHS Stage 4 coach Lisa Gilby.
 “There are different degrees of contact.
 I think when you start talking about contact, people immediately assume that it’s the same kind of contact you’d have in a dressage arena in front of a judge — but just being able to feel that there’s something at the end of the reins is a contact.
 It’s just a very light contact.”

-There are a number of reasons why riding your horse in a contact can be beneficial.
+There are a number of reasons why riding your horse in a contact can be beneficial, including:

 “If you’re just hacking on a loose rein, the horse is likely to drop onto the forehand and not use themselves correctly,” explains Lisa.
 “If you’re doing hill work it’s particularly good to keep them on a contact, because then they can push from behind and it helps them to lift their shoulders and develop the muscles in their hindquarters.”